Efficiency New Brunswick

-Efficiency New Brunswick (more formally the Energy Efficiency and Conservation Agency of New Brunswick) is a crown corporation in the Canadian province of New Brunswick responsible for energy efficiency grants to New Brunswickers.
+Efficiency New Brunswick (more formally the Energy Efficiency and Conservation Agency of New Brunswick) was a crown corporation in the Canadian province of New Brunswick responsible for energy efficiency grants to New Brunswickers.
 The first president and CEO was Elizabeth Weir.
 In May 2012, Margaret-Ann Blaney resigned her position as Rothesay MLA to assume responsibility as new president and CEO.

-Efficiency New Brunswick was merged into the provincial utility company NB Power in 2015.
+Efficiency New Brunswick was merged into the provincial utility company NB Power in 2015, who now delivers efficiency programs centrally.